-- Add product images or labels to your inventory and stock lists
+- Add product image or label to your inventory/stock list

-- Insert photos of team members or students
+- Insert a photo of your team members or students

-- Add your company logo and designs to created branded files to share with clients and customers
+- Add your company logo and designs to create branded files to share with clients and customers

-- Upload an image of a receipt to your expenses spreadsheet
+- Upload an image of a receipt to your expenses/invoices spreadsheet

 - Create dynamic dashboards with designs and images